- Metelkova – see the other side of Ljubljana

 Perched on the east bank of Lake Bohinj, Ribcev Laz is a pretty little town that’s most recognizable by the stone bridge spanning across a small section of the river with the gorgeous church dedicated to John the Baptist behind.
 Though not as large as Bohinjska Bistrica, it’s favoured by tourists due to its proximity to the lake and thus consists mostly of hotels and holiday homes.

 A small town northeast of Lake Bohinj, there’s not much around the town of Stara Fuzina, save for its proximity to Mostnica Gorge and the gaggles of paraglider landing in the plains stretched between it and Lake Bohinj.
 It is also home to the Alpine Diary Museum, and is one of the towns you past through on the cycling path around Bohinj.

 A smaller version of Ribcev Laz across the lake, there really isn’t much around Ukanc save for a large camping site.
-The west bank of Lake Bohinj offers more places to lounge and sunbath, however, there is a sinister history in this town.
-A former World War II mass grave as well as home to an Austro-Hungarian cemetery chapel, Ukanc’s idyllic and calm charm show little of its turbulent past.
+The west bank of Lake Bohinj offers more places to lounge and sunbathe, however, there is a sinister history in this town.
+A former World War II mass grave, as well as home to an Austro-Hungarian cemetery chapel, Ukanc’s idyllic and calm charm, shows little of its turbulent past.

 Srednja vas v Bohinju

 With one of the weirdest town names I ever heard, Srednja vas v Bohinju might just be the picture perfect Slovenian Alpine town.
 Wooden hayracks that stand on fields below the town, the bright yellow Church of St Martin and the Ribnica River that flows through the town all makes it stands out.

 Be sure to admire the view as you climb the steps up to the church – I knew I did!